 - Ragi also has some essential amino acids which are required by the body.
 Ragi is easily digestible and very nutritious.

 - Ragi is cooling in nature, so best had during summers or hot seasons.

 In this post, I am sharing ragi recipes I have already posted on blog.
 As I add more ragi recipes, I will update this ragi recipes collection post.

-3. Ragi malt – ragi malt or ragi porridge is a healthy breakfast drink made with ragi flour or sprouted ragi flour, water or milk and jaggery.
-This ragi malt recipe gives you a smooth drink without any lumps and can be made in less than 15 minutes.
+3. Ragi Malt – It is a healthy breakfast drink made with ragi flour or sprouted ragi flour, water or milk as the liquids and sweeteners like jaggery or sugar.
+This ragi malt recipe gives you a flavorful beverage and is made quickly.

-4. Ragi ladoo recipe – quick, easy and tasty ragi ladoo made with three ingredients – ragi flour, jaggery and ghee. these ragi ladoos stay good for a week at room temperature in a cool climate.
+5. Ragi Laddu – This quick, easy and healthy ladoo variety is made with just three ingredients – ragi, jaggery and ghee.
+They stay good for a week at room temperature in a cool climate.
 In a hot or humid climate, refrigerate them.

-7. Ragi kheer recipe – a simple, quick dessert made from ragi flour, sugar, milk, ghee and cardamom powder. this kheer recipe is easy and can be made in less than 30 minutes.
-You can even skip adding dry fruits if you want.
+8. Ragi Kheer – a simple, quick pudding like sweet made with ragi flour, sugar, milk, ghee and cardamom powder.
+This kheer recipe is easy and can be made in less than 30 minutes.
+You can even skip adding dry fruits and nuts if you want.

-9. Thalipeeth recipe – thalipeeth is a spiced flat bread made from multigrain flour. thalipeeth makes for a healthy, tasty and nutritious breakfast or snack.
+9. Thalipeeth Recipe – Thalipeeth is a spiced multigrain flat bread made with various flours.
+Thalipeeth makes for a healthy, tasty and nutritious breakfast or snack.
 Thalipeeth is made with a mix of flours.
 Ragi flour can be added in thalipeeth along with the various other flours.